JR1811/NeMuelch-hide-body-parts/README.md

 ## Usage

-Use the `invisibleParts` NBT compound list on players entity to hide their body parts.
+Use the `invisibleParts` NBT compound list on a player entity to hide their body parts.

 Currently availble Bodyparts: